geekswagg/aspire-app-dev-in-a-day-ko/docs/01-blazor-frontend.md

     }
     ```

-1. `YouTubeSummariserComponent.razor` 파일의 맨 처음에 아래 내용을 입력합니다.
+1. At the beginning of the `YouTubeSummariserComponent.razor` file, enter the following:

     ```razor
     @using AspireYouTubeSummariser.WebApp.Clients
     @inject IApiAppClient ApiApp
     ```

-1. `YouTubeSummariserComponent.razor` 파일의 `SummariseAsync` 메서드 안에 아래 코드를 입력합니다.
+1. In the `YouTubeSummariserComponent.razor` file, enter the code below inside the `SummariseAsync` method.

     ```razor
     private async Task SummariseAsync()